elastic/elastic-charts/api/charts.api.md

     valueAccessor?: Accessor;
 }

+// Warning: (ae-missing-release-tag) "TooltipValueFormatter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type TooltipValueFormatter = (data: TooltipValue) => JSX.Element | string;

+// @public
+export type UnaryAccessorFn<Return = any> = (datum: Datum) => Return;

+// Warning: (ae-missing-release-tag) "UnboundedDomainWithInterval" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type UnboundedDomainWithInterval = DomainBase;

+// Warning: (ae-missing-release-tag) "UpperBoundedDomain" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type UpperBoundedDomain = DomainBase & UpperBound;

+// Warning: (ae-missing-release-tag) "XYBrushArea" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface XYBrushArea {
     // (undocumented)